abilandz/PH8124/Lecture_3/Lecture_3.md

 ```bash
 echo $PWD
 ```
 Both versions return the same answer in all cases of practical interest.
-However, and as a general rule of thumb, it is always much more efficient to get information directly from the environment variable like **PWD**, than to retrieve and store in a variable the same information by executing the command, via the so-called _command substitution operator_ (more on this later).
+However, and as a general rule of thumb, it is always much more efficient to get information directly from the environment variable like **PWD**, than to retrieve and store in a variable the same information by executing the command, via the so-called _command substitution operator $( ... )_ (more on this later).

 The most important directories in the **Linux** file system structure are: